NVIDIA/aistore/docs/howto_virt_dirs.md

 Unlike hierarchical POSIX, object storage is flat, treating forward slash ('/') in object names as simply another symbol.

 But that's not the entire truth.
-The other part of it is that user may want to operate (list, train, copy, transform, etc.) on a subset of objects in a dataset that, for the lack of better word, looks _exactly_ like a directory.
+The other part of it is that user may want to operate on (ie., list, load, shuffle, copy, transform, etc.) subset of objects in a dataset that, for the lack of better word, looks _exactly_ like a directory.

 In fact, user often wants to do exactly that.
 Train, for instance, on all audio files under `en_es_synthetic/v1/train/`, or similar.